How to Create a Fun Summer for Kids While Keeping Life Easy

 Summer is here!
 Cue the fireworks, BBQ coals, and sandy children.
 Do you dread summer with kids or look forward to it?
-To be honest, in some ways I dread it because I think “what in the world am I going to do with these three kids for the next eight weeks?”
-Here’s what I’ve learned: to have a simple, fun summer for kids it is all about balance.
+To be honest, I sometimes dread it because I think, “What in the world am I going to do with these three kids for the next eight weeks?”

-We can have scheduled outings like playdates and camps but also allow for the dog days of summer with no plans and just our imaginations.
-For much of summer, that is what the season is about: staying in PJs until noon, running through sprinklers, and lazing the days away without major obligations.
+We can plan scheduled outings like playdates and camps, but we also embrace the dog days of summer with no plans and just our imaginations.
+For much of the season, it’s about staying in PJs until noon, running through sprinklers, and lazing the days away without major obligations.

-However, we are only human and we all get bored with too much free time.
-Below are strategies for how to have a simple, yet fun summer with kids.
-Also included are 25 non-screen activities for ways kids can be entertained and active during the extra time at home.
+Of course, we’re only human, and kids (and parents!) can get bored with too much free time.
+Below are strategies for creating a simple, yet fun summer with kids, plus 25 non-screen activities to keep them entertained, active, and happy during those extra hours at home.

 1. Make a Plan